Find a supervisor

 Professor Nancy November

 Dr Nancy November is a Professor in musicology.
-Combining interdisciplinarity and cultural history, her research centers on chamber music of the late eighteenth and nineteenth centuries, probing questions of historiography, canonisation, and genre.
+Combining interdisciplinarity and cultural history, her research centres on chamber music of the late eighteenth and nineteenth centuries, probing questions of historiography, canonisation, and genre.

 Areas of research